Deposits

 Exporting Deposit Invoices

-You can do this is done by going into Setup > Item Related and ensuring the item has an account code assigned in either its Income Code field or Income category field.
+This can be done by going into Setup > Item Related and ensuring the item has an account code assigned in either its Income Code field or Income Category field.
+In the case of Xero, for example, these would be displayed as Xero Income Code and Xero Income Category.

 If the item does not have an income code/category value, you will need to either: